rrousselGit/riverpod/README.md

 But some alternatives are being investigated to maybe remove this constraint.

-Whatever the decision is, a migration tool is planned to help assist migration from provider to [Riverpod].
+Whatever the decision is, a migration tool is planned to help assist migration from [Provider] to [Riverpod].
 Along with whatever other tool necessary to help.

 ## Sponsors